dipdowel/graph1/README.md

 ## What Graph1 is and what it does
 - Graph1 is a zero-dependency library for producing and manipulating graphical primitives, e.g. lines, curves, simple geometric shapes.
-It also can render texts in pixel fonts.
+It also can render texts using pixel fonts.
-- Graph1 can be used for creating static images, animations, 2D computer game graphics (non-GPU).
+- Graph1 can be used for creating static images, animations, 2D computer game graphics (non-GPU), etc.

-## What Graph1 is not and what it does not
+## What Graph1 is not and what it does not do
-- Graph1 does not read or write files, but it can accept data from files read by the application code
+- Graph1 does not read or write files, but it can accept data from files read by your application code.
-- Keeping any static state is outside Graph1 scope.
-This should be done in the application code
+- Keeping any static state is outside the scope of Graph1.
+This should be done in the application code.

 ## Working with color
 At the moment of writing, `Graph1` uses `0RGB` encoding for a pixel, which means that the upper 8-bits are ignored,